Spicy Shrimp & Andouille Sausage Fusilli

 (Nutrition information is calculated using an ingredient database and should be considered an estimate.)

-The term “Creole” refers to the people that were descendants of the French and the Spanish in the 1700s that settled in New Orleans, Louisiana.
+“Creole” refers to the descendants of the French and the Spanish in the 1700s who settled in New Orleans, Louisiana.
 Creole food, as it’s known, is a blend of flavors from different cultures: German, Spanish, French, African, and many more.

 Packed with traditional Creole flavors, the recipe for Spicy Shrimp & Andouille Sausage Fusilli combines shrimp, spicy smoked andouille sausage, peppers, onions, tomatoes, wine, and just the right amount of spice with pasta for an American South Creole-style dish.

 One of the most well-known flavor bases of Creole cooking is the trinity.
-It consists of the combination of using onion, celery, and bell pepper; and serves as a building block for most creole and cajun dishes.
+It combines onion, celery, and bell pepper; it serves as a building block for most creole and cajun dishes.

-To be true to tradition, the trinity is always sautéed with oil until the veggies are soft and translucent.
-It’s added after the meat is browned, so that the onion, celery, and bell pepper can work its “magic” by scraping up all the seasoned meat bits left in the pot.
+To be true to tradition, you’ll always sauté the trinity with oil until the veggies are soft and translucent.
+It’s added after the meat is browned so the onion, celery, and bell pepper can work its “magic” by scraping up all the seasoned meat bits left in the pot.
 It differs from the usual three-part combination, mirepoix (celery, onion, and carrot) because it adds the mild spice from the bell pepper rather than a slight sweetness from the carrot.

 As in other types of cooking, creole food is open to interpretation and only needs to come from the heart.
 And, when you genuinely put good in, you will get good out.

-Two of my favorite things in the whole wide world is Creole Cuisine and country music.
+Two of my favorite things in the whole wide world are Creole Cuisine and country music.
 And, when the country music is classic 1950s sung by none other than the great Hank Williams, the day can’t get much better.
-What’s more, is that you don’t have to be from down south to enjoy both!
+What’s more, you don’t have to be from down south to enjoy both!

 The Song: